Khmelnytsky pogroms: Concluding phase

-Following the Sanctions
+Aftermath

 "El Maleh Rahamim" in memory of the victims of the massacres of 1096 and the massacres of the Cossack riots.

-The chaos in Poland that followed the massacres brought the leaders of the communities and their rabbis to take steps regarding the welfare of the refugees, both in material aid and in halachic discussions to allow a second marriage to women whose husbands had been lost.
+The chaos in Poland that followed the massacres brought the leaders of the communities and their rabbis to take steps regarding the welfare of the refugees, both in material aid and in halachic discussions to allow a second marriage to women considered agunah, whose husbands had been lost.
 The problem of women whose husbands had been lost reached distant courts in communities where captives were redeemed and wanted to remarry.
 In Cairo, in a case cited in the "Divrei Noam", a group of women sent a messenger to Poland who returned with divorce documents from all their husbands.

-The generation who lived at that time debated the question of whether the massacres were shedding clean blood for the sins of the House of Israel or punishment from God.
+The generation who lived at that time debated the question of whether the massacres were part of a divine plan, either shedding clean blood for the sins of the House of Israel or else punishment from God.
 Many adopted the first statement, but pamphlets published in Europe blamed the Polish Jewry of committing sins such as loan interest, distribution of Kabbalah books to the masses, raising pigs for non-Jews, lawlessness and more.
 The massive flight to the west also led to the renewed growth of the Holy Roman Empire as an important Torah center, after years of standing in the shadow of its neighbor to the east.

 Researchers in the past have frequently related the pogroms as a catalyst for the rise of Sabbateanism.
 Sarah, the wife of Shabtai Zvi, also became orphaned during it.
 Although this assertion lost its validity over time, Israel Halpern believed that the effort to raise funds for the redemption of captives throughout the continent hastened the horrific news of the events to the entire Diaspora and played an important role.